HNGInternship/HNG-/.github/ISSUE_TEMPLATE/Feature_request.md

 ---

 **Is your feature request related to a problem?
-Please describe.**
+Please describe.
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Yeah it is a problem faced by most new members in a stage.

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+Creation of a bot that not only directs you to the help page byt a bot that directs you to a specific mentor meant to handle that specific problem or to the correct answer according to the question.

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Creation of a new bot.

 **Additional context**
 Add any other context or screenshots about the feature request here.